WebAssembly/wasi-crypto/design/security.md

 Internally, a key also stores the algorithm and parameters it is designed to be used with.
-Using a key for the correct operation, but the wrong algorithm or different parameters will result in a runtime error.
+Using a key for the correct operation, but the wrong algorithm or different parameters must result in a runtime error.

 ### No insecure options

-Applications instantiate a constructions using a string that represents an algorithm as well as its main parameters.
+Applications instantiate a construction using a string representing an algorithm as well as its main parameters.

 An example is `RSA_PKCS1_2048_8192_SHA384`.